flyitalyadsb/new_receivers_notifier/README.md

 - `--from_email`: Email address from which notifications will be sent.
 - `--to`: Email address to which notifications will be sent.
 - `--server`: SMTP server for sending the email.
+- `--port`: SMTP server's port for sending the email.
+Default `465`.
 - `--user`: User for the SMTP server.
 If not specified, it defaults to the value provided in `--from_email`.
 - `--password`: Password for the SMTP server.
 - `--timezone`: The timezone you're operating in.
 Defaults to `Europe/Rome` if not specified.